If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 As the holidays approach, the classroom can become a place for celebration and festivities.
 There will be parties and programs that highlight the holidays' traditions and customs.
 However, there are important factors to keep in mind to ensure everyone has a good time.

-In addition, the prevalence of food allergies in children ages 0-17 increased from 2009-2011 (by 5.1 percent), while the number of children with peanut or tree allergies from 1997 to 2008 tripled.
+In addition, the prevalence of food allergies in children ages 0-17 increased from by 50 percent between 1997 and 2011, while the number of children with peanut or tree nut allergies from 1997 to 2008 tripled.

 According to the Centers for Disease Control, a food allergy is the body's immune system reacting to certain foods.
 Some reactions, such as anaphylaxis, can be very severe and even life-threatening.
 The immune system normally protects the body from germs but the system in people with allergies treat those foods as harmful agents.